 - Car Service £120

 The act of writing your expenses down flags up how quickly uncontrolled spending can negatively impact your finances.
+Planning could help you avoid the cost of emergency quick loans when there is no other alternative.

 To help keep to your budget, set up another bank account or use money bags and put the cash for each of your allocated items in there.
 If you have money set aside for a night out or a day trip then stop spending when it runs out.